BruhP8/Splits/Metal Eden Demo Challenge/README.md

 ### **[LiveSplit](https://github.com/LiveSplit) empty splits files for each category available on [Speedrun.com](https://www.speedrun.com/escape_from_school).**

+Replace the two FIXMEs in the file with actual layout and Livesplit paths on your machine

 ### Splits:
 - Level 0 : Crash Course
 - Level 1 : Paradise Lost